jacobobryant/biff/example/README.md

-# Biff example project
+# Biff starter project

-This is the example project for Biff.
+This is the starter project for Biff.

 Run `clj -M:dev dev` to get started.
 See `clj -M:dev --help` for other commands.